Menu

 In essence, a troubling disparity exists in the application of legal standards within the Australian business landscape, where individuals with strong connections to the government, such as Rupert Murdoch, are afforded different treatment compared to those who lack such privileges.

-While I acknowledge the necessity of safeguarding Foxtel's substantial financial investment in its cable infrastructure, as well as the numerous hidden costs associated with the Murdochs' expansive media operations, it is also crucial that I highlight my own significant contributions.
-Over the years dedicated to building my business, I invested a considerable amount of resources into establishing a vibrant agency that served Melbourne, Ballarat, and Mount Gambier in South Australia.
+While I acknowledge the necessity of safeguarding Foxtel's substantial financial investment in its cable infrastructure, as well as the numerous hidden costs associated with the Murdochs' expansive media operations, I also wish to highlight my significant contributions.
+Over the years dedicated to building my business, I invested considerable resources into establishing a vibrant agency that served Melbourne, Ballarat, and Mount Gambier in South Australia.
 This agency was explicitly designed to manage incoming bookings for my Over Forties Single Club efficiently.
 This lively community hub offers a space for singles over forty to form connections and cultivate companionship.
 This initiative became a hallmark of community engagement, consistently generating between $6,000 and $7,000 each weekend—an impressive indicator of its popularity and the demand for social opportunities among this demographic.

 However, disaster struck when the 008/1800 free call service—an essential component for our operations—failed due to persistent systemic software issues.
 This unfortunate breakdown not only disrupted our business but also led to significant financial losses, as I found myself without any compensation from the government-owned Telstra Corporation for the revenue that evaporated during this tumultuous period.
 My situation is far from unique; I stand with many entrepreneurs grappling with similar hardships.
 The reality is that countless small businesses—potentially numbering in the thousands—have faced severe financial strain as a direct result of the unreliable telephone system, which serves as a lifeline for their daily operations.